Siege of the International Legations: Boxers attack Christians

 In early 1900 the Boxer movement spread rapidly north from Shandong into the countryside near Beijing.
 Boxers burned Christian churches, murdered Chinese Christians and intimidated Chinese officials who stood in their way.
 Two missionaries, Protestant William Scott Ament and Catholic Bishop Favier, reported to the diplomatic ministers (Ambassadors) about the growing threat.
 American Minister Edwin H. Conger cabled Washington, "The whole country is swarming with hungry, discontented, hopeless idlers."
 Requesting a warship to be stationed offshore of Tianjin, the nearest port to Beijing, he reported, "Situation becoming serious."
 On May 30, the diplomats, led by British Minister Claude Maxwell MacDonald, requested that foreign soldiers come to Beijing to defend the legations and the citizens of their countries.
 The Chinese government reluctantly acquiesced, and the next day more than 400 soldiers from eight countries disembarked from warships and traveled by train to Beijing from Tianjin.
 They set up defensive perimeters around their respective missions.

-On June 5 the Boxers cut the railroad line to Tianjin and Beijing became isolated from other foreign settlements.
-On June 11 a Japanese diplomat, Sugiyama Akira, was murdered by soldiers of Gen. Dong Fuxiang and the next day the first Boxer, dressed in his finery, was seen in the Legation Quarter.
+On June 5 the Boxers cut the railroad line to Tianjin, and Beijing became isolated from other foreign settlements.
+On June 11 a Japanese diplomat, Sugiyama Akira, was murdered by soldiers of Gen. Dong Fuxiang, and the next day the first Boxer, dressed in his finery, was seen in the Legation Quarter.
 The German Minister, Clemens von Ketteler, and German soldiers captured another Boxer.
 In response, that afternoon thousands of Boxers burst into the walled city of Beijing and burned most of the Christian churches and cathedrals in the city, murdering many Chinese Christians and several Catholic priests.
 The Boxers accused Chinese Christians of collaborating with the foreigners.
 American and British missionaries and their converts took refuge in the Methodist Mission and American marines repulsed an attack there by the Boxers.
 Soldiers at the British embassy and German legations shot and killed several Boxers.
+The siege was called by the New York Sun "the most exciting episode ever known to civilization."